contrecc/box_office/README.md

 I performed some initial data cleanup, such as converting numeric data stored as strings into numeric data types, then saved the data to csv files: `the_numbers_movie_data.csv` and `movie_data.csv`.

-## Step 2 -- Data cleaning
+## Step 2 -- Data Cleaning

+All files related to data cleaning are located in the `2.
+Data Cleaning` folder.

 The bulk of the data cleaning was performed in the `Data_Cleaning.ipynb` notebook.
+If you have trouble properly viewing the `Data_Cleaning.ipynb` file, you can open the `Data_Cleaning.html` file instead.
+They contain the same contents.

-The steps include:
+The data cleaning steps include:

 1) Importing the two datasets and finishing up any datatype conversions.